Bipartite entanglement¶

 Mixed state¶

-For a bipartite quantum system AB, all separable density matrix (SEP) is the convex hull (conv) of the product density matrix:
+For a bipartite quantum system $AB$, all separable density matrix (SEP) is the convex hull (conv) of the product density matrix:

 Apparently, the maximally mixed state is a separable state